 When hair looks dull, dry, and is brittle, it is often a sign that you are not it’s not getting enough water.
 You could be dehydrated or close to it.
-In some cases, if it looks dull and is accompanied by hot flashes and night sweats so watch for
+In some cases, if it looks dull and is accompanied by hot flashes and night sweats so watch for those signs as well.

 Preventive Measures: The remedy is as simple as making sure you consume at least 2.7 liters a day from beverages and water-rich foods.

 Extra weight around the waistline and hair sprouting in places you never had hair before isn’t necessarily a sign of aging.
 If you notice dark facial hair suddenly appearing on your upper lip or hair thickening on your arms, as well as your waistline getting wider, it might be too much testosterone.
 Excess fat stores testosterone and stimulates hair follicles that cause hair growth that you would normally see in men.

 Preventive Measures: Women should only consume six added teaspoons of sugar per day and exercise regularly.
 It is important to keep in mind that the same signs such as unwanted hair growth, plus irregular periods can be a symptom of a condition called polycystic ovary syndrome.
 In this case, seek medical attention.